HOW TO MEASURE A STAIR RUNNER in LINEAR feet

 For Example, if your Measurement was 19 inches per stair and 6 inches for the top Extra Riser this would be the Calculation

-to Have a little to Play with, Trust Me on this, Always have a Little Extra Length for your Stir Runner
+Have a little to Play with, Trust Me on this, Always have a Little Extra Length

-So by My Calculations, you Would Need 20.5 Ft of Stair Runner!
+So by My Calculations, you Would Need 20.5 Ft of Carpet Runner!

 Alright, so you've Graduated and Now Know How Much Length you'll need for your stair Runner Good Stuff!

-But How Wide Should Your'e Stair Runner Be?
+But How Wide Should Your Stair Runner Be?

 Hmm?
 That's A Good Question!

-HOW TO MEASURE FOR A STAIR RUNNER IF YOU'RE STAIRS ARE OLD?
+HOW TO MEASURE FOR A STAIR RUNNER IF YOU'RE STAIRCASE IS OLD?

-If your stairs are old and Have Seen Better Days you May Want to cover more of the Wood than Not.
+If your staircase is old and Has Seen Better Days you May Want to cover more of the Wood than Not.

 That Being Said the Minimum Space Gap on Each Side of You're a Stair Runner Should be No Less than 2 Inches.

-The reason for this is that no Stairs are Completely Straight and True,
+The reason for this is that no Staircase is Completely Straight and True,

 So When you're installing your Stair runner you may have to course correct!